How to Find Keywords for an Article: Tips to Get a Higher Google Ranking

 - how to make money writing a blog

-Copy and paste these Google intelligence suggestions into JAAXY and it will give you monthly search volume, QSR, and more related keywords.
+Copy and paste these Google intelligence suggestions into JAAXY and JAAXY will give you monthly search volume, QSR, and more related keywords.

 4. Low-Competition and Long-Tailed Keywords

-You most probably may have heard of low competition and long-tailed keywords for Search Engine Optimization (SEO).
+You probably have heard of low-competition and long-tailed keywords for Search Engine Optimization (SEO).
 They are basically keyword phrases that don't have stiff competition.
 When you build content around such keywords, the potential for your article to get ranked on the first page of Google is high.
 Remember, keywords are your path to rankings in Google.

-In the above example, the keyword "how to make money" is very broad, with very high competition and you will not get ranked higher in search results.
-Dig further into the keyword and you will find thousands of long-tailed keywords.
+In the above example, the keyword "how to make money" is very broad, with very high competition.
+Whatever you write on that broad topic will not rank higher in search results.
+Dig further into the keywords and you will find thousands of long-tailed keywords.

 5. Keyword Search Volume and Competition